 1] Do you need quality organization tools?

-A lot of Outlook and Gmail fans might claim these services have a ton of tools for organizations, but in truth, they pale in comparison to desktop clients.
-Were not saying webmail services will never have the same or more features, but desktop clients are superior at the time of writing.
+Many Outlook and Gmail fans might claim that these services offer a plethora of tools for organizations, but in truth, they pale in comparison to desktop clients.
+We are not saying webmail services will never have the same or more features, but desktop clients are superior at the time of writing.

 2] Third-party add-ons are awesome

-The ability to install third-party add-ons in order to improve the functionality of a program is paramount in certain cases, and the desktop email client market is one of those instances.
-If your desktop client for email does not provide these features, then chances are you are missing out on a ton of cool features.
+The ability to install third-party add-ons to enhance the functionality of a program is crucial in certain cases, and the desktop email client market is one such instance.
+If your desktop email client does not provide these features, then you are likely missing out on a number of cool features.

 Interestingly enough, if you have the skills to create your own add-on, then the option is there to just go out and do it.